 Proofs are the language of Olympiad mathematics.
 Being “right” isn’t enough — you must show why.
 Our coaching puts clear, complete, and elegant proofs at the centre.
 Students practise core methods such as direct and contrapositive arguments, induction (including strong and invariant‑based forms), contradiction, construction, extremal and invariant arguments, and geometric proof techniques.
 Regular write‑ups with feedback build the discipline to communicate ideas at competition standard.

 We offer both Olympiad tutors and Olympiad coaches.
-Many of our coaches have participated in national and international Olympiads themselves and bring first‑hand insight into training and competition.
-Our wider team includes university students active in problem‑solving societies as well as specialist mathematicians experienced in mentoring gifted learners.
+Our coaches have participated in national and international Olympiads themselves and bring first‑hand insight into training and competition.
+(Meet our Olympiad Maths Coach ) Our wider team includes university students active in problem‑solving societies as well as specialist mathematicians experienced in mentoring gifted learners.
 If you’re early in your journey, a tutor can help solidify foundations; as you progress, a coach will push technique, strategy, and mathematical writing.

 Every student receives a personalised resource pack aligned to their goals and pacing.
 This includes curated problem sets sequenced by theme and difficulty, mini‑notes on key techniques, annotated model solutions, targeted drills for common bottlenecks, and timed mock papers with marking rubrics.
 Where helpful, we create custom variants of past problems to strengthen specific heuristics or to bridge from foundational to Olympiad‑level reasoning.